prosenjit72/ic-devops-batch3/proenjit_ICDB3_231/git_assignment_01.md

 git rebase --continue
 ## The command git rebase --continue is used during an ongoing Git rebase process to proceed after resolving any conflicts or making necessary changes.

+## What is Git Squash?
+In Git, squashing refers to the process of merging multiple commits into a single commit.
+It is commonly used to keep the commit history clean and organized, especially before merging into the main branch.
+## Syntax
+git rebase -i HEAD~N